danielbkatz/MPlus-LCA-auto/README.md

 # MPlus-LCA-auto
-Runs basic LCA through Mplus using R.
+Runs basic LCA and LPA through Mplus using R.